 The Research program's courses facilitate understanding and application of methods for reasoning, and the capacity to use and evaluate research.
 Through the Research program's courses, practitioners in graduate teacher education programs develop the knowledge and skills to design, implement, and communicate, in writing and through presentation, their analysis and synthesis of others' research and the outcome of their own research and its implications for practice.

 The Graduate Certificates courses prepare practitioners in the knowledge and skills necessary to implement research-based instructional and related services and utilize assistive technology.
-Practitioners completing the Certificates are equipped to improve the educational outcomes for students with autism spectrum disorders or deafblindness and enhance the functional performance of individuals with disabilities.
+Practitioners completing the Certificates are equipped to improve the educational outcomes for students with autism spectrum disorders and enhance the functional performance of individuals with disabilities.

 The Irene Howell Assistive Technology Center is an important part of the Department of Special Education, Foundations, and Research.
 The Assistive Technology Center houses an array of devises, software and other resources, and programs to prepare students and professionals across the University to serve individuals in need of assistive technology services and devices through education, research, and direct service.